comsysto/poc-testcafe-dockerized-chrome-and-firefox/README.md

 ### Error with Firefox

-Only on Ubuntu 18.04 I get errors with firefox.
+Only on Ubuntu 18.04 I get errors with `firefox -headless`.
 It works on macOS.
+And **it works without headless**!

 ![](./doc/error.png)

-- :red_circle: Does not work on Ubuntu Server 18.04 with docker ce 18.09.7
+- :white_check_mark: Does not work on Ubuntu Server 18.04 with docker ce 18.09.7
+  - NOTE: does not work when using `firefox -headless` you have to use Xvfb without headless mode!
-- :red_circle: Does not work on Ubuntu Server 18.04 with docker ce 19.03.5
+- :white_check_mark: Does not work on Ubuntu Server 18.04 with docker ce 19.03.5
+  - NOTE: does not work when using `firefox -headless` you have to use Xvfb without headless mode!
 - :white_check_mark: Does work on macOS Catalina with docker desktop ce 19.03.5